 Fortuño was the resident commissioner from Puerto Rico and was a Republican.
 He served from 2005 to 2008.

-Because Puerto Rico is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate, called the resident commissioner, with limited voting privileges — Fortuño can vote in committee but not on the House floor, including not on the final passage of bills.
+Because Puerto Rico is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate, called the resident commissioner, with limited voting privileges — Fortuño can currently vote in committee and in certain votes on the House floor, but not if their vote would be decisive.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

-The chart is based on the bills Fortuño sponsored and cosponsored.
+The chart is based on the bills Fortuño sponsored and cosponsored from Jan 7, 2003 to Dec 10, 2008.
 See full analysis methodology.

 Fortuño was the primary sponsor of 6 bills that were enacted: